-- a. have been admitted to a graduate program as a full-time student - a.b. be pursuing his or her studies as a full-time occupation; - b.c. identify himself or herself as a full-time graduate student; - e.d. be designated by the university as a full-time graduate student; - d.e. be geographically available and visit the campus regularly.
-Without forfeiting full-time status, a graduate student, while still under supervision, may be absent from the university (e.g. visiting libraries, doing field work, attending a graduate course at another institution, etc.) provided that, if any such period of absence exceeds four weeks in any one term, written evidence shall be available in the Graduate Studies Office to the effect that the absence has the approval of the department or program Chair and Graduate Associate Dean. - e-f. be considered to be a full-time graduate student by his/her supervisor or equivalent (designated by the university).
+- a. have been admitted to a graduate program as a full-time student; - b. be pursuing his or her studies as a full-time occupation; - c. identify himself or herself as a full-time graduate student; - d. be designated by the university as a full-time graduate student; - e. for most programs (and all research based programs) student be geographically available and visit the campus regularly.
+Other programs may have different requirements and may be conducted fully on-line.
+Without forfeiting full-time status, a graduate student, while still under supervision, may be absent-away from the university (e.g. visiting libraries, doing field work, attending a graduate course at another institution, etc.) provided that, if any such period of absence exceeds four weeks in any one term, written evidence shall be available in the Graduate Studies Office to the effect that this requeste absence has the approval of the department or program Chair and Graduate Associate Dean.
+For information on full time off campus please consult section 2.5.6. - f. be considered to be a full-time graduate student by his/her supervisor or equivalent (designated by the universityprogram office) - g. students who change status from full to part time, do not receive any more time to complete their program and will continue to be charged tuition fees at the full time level. - £h. students who change part to full time will have their term count re-set on a ratio of 2:-1

 All active graduate students other than full-time graduate students as defined above are part-time graduate students.
+See also section 3.6 or 4.5 for more information on program progression.